pedrolucas7i/pedrolucas7i/README.md

 <strong>Python, Flask, Java, JSP, HTML, Linux, and Databases</strong>.
 - Previously worked at <a href="https://github.com/vostpt" target="_blank"><strong>VOST Portugal (vostpt)</strong></a>
 and <a href="https://evox.pt" target="_blank"><strong>Evox Technologies</strong></a>.
-- Passionate about building applications, contributing to open-source projects, and continuous learning.
+- Driven by a passion for creating applications, turning ideas into reality, and embracing continuous learning.

 <hr>